Kicking and Screaming (1995 film)

-Kicking and Screaming is a 1995 American comedy-drama film written and directed by Noah Baumbach in his feature directorial debut.
-It tells of a group of college graduates who refuse to move on with their lives, each in their own peculiar way.
-The film stars Josh Hamilton, Chris Eigeman, Carlos Jacott, and features Eric Stoltz, Olivia d'Abo and Parker Posey.
+Kicking and Screaming is a 1995 American romantic comedy-drama film written and directed by Noah Baumbach in his feature directorial debut.
+The film stars Josh Hamilton, Olivia d'Abo, Parker Posey, Chris Eigeman, and Eric Stoltz.

+Premise

+A group of college graduates in the fictional town of Munton refuse to move on with their lives, each in their own peculiar way.